- Cultural Resource Centers

 A large body of research has clearly documented sex discrimination in educational institutions.
 Addressing issues of widespread violence against women, particularly acquaintance rape, is another reason women's centers exist on university campuses.

 The Center has space for meetings, study, programs and discussion, with an approximate capacity of 60-70.
 It serves as a resource and information clearinghouse and offers advocacy, support, and other services to women and men, regardless of age, race, ethnicity, religion, disability, sexual orientation, or socioeconomic status.

-The Center is staffed by the Assistant Director, a part-time graduate assistant, and a number of student coordinators, interns, and volunteers.
-Additionally, the work of the Women's Center is guided by an Advisory Committee comprised of students, faculty, staff, and community members.
+The Center is staffed by the Center Director and a number of student-staff.
+The Center does offer internship opportunities as well.
+Furthermore, the work of the Women & Gender Center is guided by an Advisory Committee comprised of students, faculty, staff, and community members.
 Please use the links to the left to learn more about our staff and Advisory Committee, as well as how to receive regular updates on Center programs and initiatives, to reserve our space for a class or meeting, or to ask a question via email.

 1700 SW Pioneer Place